Tulip-Dev/tulip/doc/python/apichanges.rst

   # creates a regular color scale going from blue to yellow to red
   colorScale = [tlp.Color.Blue, tlp.Color.Yellow, tlp.Color.Red]
-  # a dictionnary can also be used (allow to define non regular scales)
+  # a dictionary can also be used (allow to define non regular scales)
   # colorMap = {0: tlp.Color.Blue, 0.5: tlp.Color.Yellow, 1.0: tlp.Color.Red}

   # sets the parameters for the 'Color Mapping' color algorithm